literallycanvas/literallycanvas.github.com/api.rst

 Adding tools
 ------------

-Inspect :file:`coffee/core/tools.coffee` and
+Inspect :file:`coffee/core/tools.coffee` and :file:`coffee/core/widgets.coffee`
-:file:`coffee/core/widgets.coffee` in the source code.
+in the source code.
+We haven't had time to write this section of the docs yet.